ni/measurement-plugin-converter-python/README.md

 #### Create measurement plug-in UI file

-The create command will create a new UI file for active measurements.
+The create command will create a new UI file for the selected active measurement.

 - Run the following command to create new `.measui` file(s).